-Unfortunately, since the AOC 24V2H IPS monitor doesn’t have a DisplayPort input, you cannot use FreeSync on compatible NVIDIA GPUs, but you can still use the monitor up to 75Hz without any issues.
+Unfortunately, since the AOC 24V2H IPS monitor doesn’t have a DisplayPort input, you cannot use FreeSync on compatible NVIDIA GPUs.
+However, you can still use the monitor up to 75Hz without any issues.

 The OSD menu consists of the standard picture alterations such as contrast, brightness, color temperature, gamma (three modes), overdrive (Off, Weak, Medium, and Strong), etc.

-Overall, the image quality is excellent out of the box though a bit of tweaking here and there will enhance the picture.
+Overall, the image quality is excellent out of the box, although a bit of tweaking here and there will enhance the picture.
 We recommend using this website for calibration.

 For the overdrive option, we recommend using the ‘Medium’ preset as ‘Strong’ introduces pixel overshoot.